top of page

 Moses turned and went down the mountain with the two tablets of the covenant law in his hands.
 They were inscribed on both sides, front and back.
 The tablets were the work of God; the writing was the writing of God, engraved on the tablets.
 Exodus 32: 15-16

 When did humanity first know of sin?
 This is a question I have often asked my high school students.
 Usually someone will offer up: “When Moses gave them the Ten Commandments.”
-But sometimes someone will say, “When Adam and Eve ate the apple from the Tree of Knowledge.As soon as they tasted the apple, Adam and Eve, and all humanity, lost their innocence and gained knowledge.
-What is knowledge?
-The Hebrew phrase translates it to be “good and evil.”
-Think about that.
-Now we knew not only good, as the Garden of Eden and God was and is only good, but also evil, that thing that had already broken the created heavens by the rebellion of the fallen angels.
-Now with Eve’s and Adam’s disobedience, humanity is a mix of God and sin, good and evil.
+But sometimes someone will say, “When Adam and Eve ate the apple from the Tree of Knowledge.”

 The woman said to the serpent, “We may eat fruit from the trees in the garden, but God did say, ‘You must not eat fruit from the tree that is in the middle of the garden, and you must not touch it, or you will die.’”
 “You will not certainly die,” the serpent said to the woman.
 “For God knows that when you eat from it your eyes will be opened, and you will be like God, knowing good and evil.”
 When the woman saw that the fruit of the tree was good for food and pleasing to the eye, and also desirable for gaining wisdom, she took some and ate it.
 She also gave some to her husband, who was with her, and he ate it.
 Then the eyes of both of them were opened, ...
 Genesis 3: 3-7.

-Our system of law is based on the Mosaic law given to Moses by God and told in the book of Exodus.
+To this very day, even in a society rapidly rejecting the belief in God, in any god, our system of law is based on the Mosaic law given to Moses by God and told in the book of Exodus.
 Can you imagine letting a murderer go unpunished in our courts?
-May a robber keep his stolen goods after his trial?
-Think about this from the view of the holy Trinity; open the eyes of your heart and try to see through their supernatural eyes.
+Should a thief keep his stolen goods after his trial?
+Think about this from the view of the Holy Trinity; open the eyes of your heart and try to see through their supernatural eyes.
 The holy law must be satisfied.
 The Trinity is nothing but good and pure and perfect.
 There is no place for sin or imperfection in their home.

 Just then a man came up to Jesus and asked, “Teacher, what good thing must I do to get eternal life?”
 “Why do you ask me about what is good?”
 Jesus replied.
 “There is only One who is good.
 If you want to enter life, keep the commandments.”...“All these I have kept,” the young man said.
 “What do I still lack?”
 Jesus answered, “If you want to be perfect, go, sell your possessions and give to the poor, and you will have treasure in heaven.
 Then come, follow me.”
 When the young man heard this, he went away sad, because he had great wealth.